This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Boscia confirmed they are no longer selling its products in China in 2020.

-In case you were curious, below is a snippet of my response I received from boscia back in 2017 confirming they used to sell in China,
+Below is a snippet of my response I received from boscia back in 2017 confirming they used to sell in China,

 “Unfortunately, we cannot definitely confirm or deny that any outside government has in the past, or will in the future conduct animal testing as part of their regulatory process.